-Breathalyzers (alcohol brearth testers) are prone to error.
+Alcohol breath testers are prone to error.
 This can lead to serious legal problems.
-However, they can also lead to seriously mistaken medical diagnoses.
+But they can also lead to seriously mistaken medical diagnoses.
 Case in point.
-A breathalyzer mistakes poisoning for alcohol intoxication.
+A breath tester mistakes poisoning for alcohol intoxication.

 Here’s the story.
 Police found an apparently intoxicated middle-aged man in a public park.
-A breathalyzer recorded a 0.288 blood alcohol concentration (BAC).
-However, tests of his blood and urine were negative for beverage alcohol (ethanol or ethyl alcohol).
+A breath tester recorded a 0.288 blood alcohol concentration (BAC).
+Yet tests of his blood and urine were negative for alcohol.
 In fact, he had consumed antifreeze, which is 99% methanol.
-The alcohol breath tester had falsely identified the poisonous methyl alcohol as the beverage alcohol, ethanol.
+The alcohol breath tester had falsely shown the poisonous methyl alcohol as beverage alcohol, ethanol.
 1

-Breath analyzer devices don’t actually test blood alcohol concentration.
-That requires the analysis of a blood sample.
-Instead, they estimate BAC indirectly.
+Breathe analyzer devices don’t actually test BAC.
+That requires a blood sample.
+Instead, they estimate BAC.
+And they do so indirectly.

 A major problem with some machines is that they don’t only identify beverage alcohol ( ethanol).
 They also identify similar substances.
 These machines identify any compound containing the methyl group structure.
 Over one hundred compounds can be found in the human breath at any one time.
-About 70 to 80 percent of them contain methyl group structure .
-Therefore, and will be incorrectly detected as ethyl alcohol.
+About 70 to 80 percent of them contain methyl group structure.
+So they will be falsely detected as ethyl alcohol.

 The National Highway Traffic Safety Administration (NHTSA) is the lead U.S. traffic safety agency.
 It finds that dieters and diabetics can have acetone levels hundreds of times higher than that in others.
-This causes false BAC readings.
-Any number of products found in the home can cause false BAC results.
+This also causes false BAC estimates.
+Many products in the home can cause false BAC results.
 These include compounds found in lacquers, paint removers, celluloid, gasoline, and cleaning fluids.

-Other common things that can cause false readings of BAC levels are
+Many other common things can cause false estimates of BAC levels from breath testers.

 - Alcohol, blood or vomit in the subject’s mouth.